 Victoria is full of beautiful places a short drive from Melbourne.
-While physical access to the state's nature and wildlife is restricted during this time of social-distancing, many remain open to the public via live-stream.
+If Covid restrictions mean you're not able to visit in person right now, don't worry: many of the state's nature and wildlife destinations can come to you – on live-stream.

 Be inspired and start planning your next day trip out to Victoria's regions, for when the time is right to go.